iOsnaaente/Arduino/README.md

 # Projetos em Arduino

-´Repositório para projetos desenvolvidos em Arduino.´
+Repositório para projetos desenvolvidos em Arduino.

 The first project here was a RF protocol to communicate two arduinos (1 UNO and 1 Nano) with a module called MX-RM-5V (a receiver and a transmiter).
 The communicate was made using the concepts aborded in Industrial Networks classrom.